yvs1364/react-redux-challenges/02-React-Basics/03-My-first-app/README.md

 #### 3. Guidelines

 - First, identify the components you need in your App.
-- Then, think static and design their `props`
+- Then, think about the data and design their `props` / `state`
-- Then, add interactivity by subscribing to events, and coding the corresponding callbacks
+- Finally, add events / callbacks

 #### 4. Style